tdeitch/groupme-backup/README.md

 GroupMe Backup
 ==============

 This repo provides a PHP program to backup GroupMe using Twilio.
+Get a Twilio phone number, use this script as the SMS app, and add the number to your GroupMe chat.
+Whenever it gets a message, it'll add it to the log and you'll be able to view it from the web.

 info.json
 ---------

-The info.json file should have the following format:
+You'll need to create an info.json file and put it somewhere that the script can read it, but other people can't.
+It should have the following format:

     {
         "groupname": "Our Fun Group!",